-Construction will include traditional trenching ('cut and cover') pipe installation along Comox (Dyke) Road, Comox Hill, Comox Avenue (to Rodello Street), Beaufort Avenue, Stewart Street, Balmoral Avenue and Morland Road.
-The pipe will be tunneled from Lazo Road to Morland Road and will cross through Lazo Marsh to the treatment plant.
+Construction will include traditional trenching ('cut and cover') pipe installation along Comox (Dyke) Road, Comox Hill, Comox Avenue (to Rodello Street), Beaufort Avenue, Stewart Street, Balmoral Avenue Lazo Road and Brent Road to the treatment plant.
 The project will also include a new, relocated, Courtenay Pump Station and upgrades to the K'ómoks Pump Station in IR#1 and Comox Pump Station located at Jane Place in the Town of Comox.

 The Comox Valley Sewer Conveyance Project will be constructed and funded in one phase but will include two separate construction contracts.
-One contract will be delivered as a Design-Build contract noted by the purple and orange alignments in Fig 1.1 with the second contract being a conventional Design-Bid-Build (DBB) contract for works generally through the Town of Comox.
+One contract will be delivered as a Design-Build contract which will include sections from the Courtenay Pump Station to the bottom of the Comox Road hill and then from the intersection of Lazo Road and Torrence Road to the treatment plant.
+The second contract will be a conventional Design-Bid-Build (DBB) contract for works generally through the Town of Comox.